User’s Guide to Disrupt Berlin 2019 – TechCrunch

 Women of Disrupt Lunch

 All women who are registered for Disrupt Berlin are invited to the Women of Disrupt lunch on Thursday from 12-2pm.
-Your badge is all you need for entry into the breakfast.
+Your badge is all you need for entry into the lunch.

 Investor Lunch